dliberat/yakubun/README.md

    ```

+   Finally, the arrays of times are compared to see if both the source and target texts contain the same times.

    If the time check module detects any errors, it will output all the times that it has detected in the source and target texts and leave it up to the translator to determine whether the error is legitimate.
 By allowing the translator to see every single time that appears in the segment it becomes easier to spot any legitimate errors that exist in the translation, as well as any potential parsing errors that Yakubun has made.